2023

 Decision

-Redesigned the reward presentation using patterns observed in casual gameplays, prioritizing clarity and simplicity with the most intuitive option selected through stakeholder review.
+I designed a reward view using patterns observed in casual gameplays, prioritizing clarity and simplicity with the most intuitive option selected through stakeholder review.

 The